I've uploaded a Jupyter Notebook in Github explaining two ways to print Markdown in a Jypyter Notebook:

 Trace flags are used to temporarily set specific server characteristics or to switch off a particular behavior.

 The purpose of trace flags is to change a SQL Server default behavior.
-The context they apply to can be global, session or query and it depends on the nature of the flag.
-For . . .
+The context they apply to can be global, session or query and it depends . . .

 Posted in: sqlserver